benbuzz790/bots/README.md

 print(response)
 ```

 That's it. `respond()` sends a message and returns the text response.
-Everything else builds from here.

 Add tools by passing Python functions or modules:

 ```python